sagar31joon/Iris-Flower-classifier/readme.md

 ---

 ## 📌 Notes
-- The scaler is saved once and reused across all models for consistency.
-- All training scripts overwrite previous model files when run again.
+- Re-running training scripts will overwrite previous models (if user chooses to confirm the save).
-- The prediction scripts work independently and can be integrated into any front-end or API later.
+- Comparison CSV names are generated dynamically based on original dataset name.
+- You can plug in any dataset with the same structure (4 features + label).
+- Scripts are modular and can be reused for other ML projects.

 ---

 ## 📝 License
-This project is for educational and practice purposes.
+This project is made for educational and experimental purposes.
-Feel free to use it.
+Feel free use it.